Difference Between PRM and CFA

 Why pursue PRM?

-- The first most important reason that you should pursue PRM is its brand value and international recognition.
-It stands out in the risk management profession because the top-notch universities also encourage their students to go for PRM.
+The first most important reason that you should pursue PRM is its brand value and international recognition.
+It stands out in the risk management profession because the top-notch universities also encourage their students to PRM.

 - To get certified by an international brand needs thousands of dollars.
-But to pursue PRM, you need to pay anything between US $1100-$1250 and that’s it.
+But to pursue PRM, you need to pay anything between the US $1100-$1250, and that’s it.
 You can give all four exams and will also receive a PRM handbook.

 - You only need two years to pass all the four exams.
 Meaning, you have six months for one subject.
 If you study hard and work on your improvement areas, PRM would be easier for you.
-Very few courses in the world have so systematic and convenient approach.
+Very few courses in the world have such a systematic and convenient approach.

 Why pursue CFA?

-- CFA is for those who believe in compound interest.
-As you would be in investment domain, you will not earn a lot of money immediately.
+- CFA is for those who believe in compound interestCompound InterestCompound Interest is the interest earned from the initial Principal & the previously accumulated Interest amount.
+This is also known as “Interest on Interest” & it is always higher than the Simple Interest. .
+As you would be in the investment domain, you will not earn a lot of money immediately.
 But if you persevere and invest in investments (your domain), eventually, you would earn much more than anybody else in the finance domain.

 - Pursuing CFA is an achievement.
 There’s why it has so much of international repute and why members from 135 countries have enrolled for the course.
 The reason is preparing its students for excellence.
 If you want a quick fix or magic bullet, CFA is not for you.
 But if you believe in steady progress in a reasonable time, you should go for CFA.

 The idea is not to choose something over others.
 But the idea is of alignment.
 After reading everything, the option which seems true to your heart and career aspiration, go for it.
 It would most probably be the right choice.